pdstools.decision_analyzer

 dict[str, str]

-getDistributionData(stage: str, grouping_levels: str | list[str], additional_filters: polars.Expr | list[polars.Expr] | None = None) polars.LazyFrame
+get_distribution_data(stage: str, grouping_levels: str | list[str], additional_filters: polars.Expr | list[polars.Expr] | None = None) polars.LazyFrame

 Parameters:

-• stage (str)
+• stage (str) – Stage to filter on.

 Return type:

-getFunnelData(scope, additional_filters: polars.Expr | list[polars.Expr] | None = None) tuple[polars.LazyFrame, polars.DataFrame]
+get_funnel_data(scope, additional_filters: polars.Expr | list[polars.Expr] | None = None) tuple[polars.LazyFrame, polars.DataFrame, polars.DataFrame]

 Parameters: